PortlandPerlMongers/pdx-pm-kwiki-data/markdown/January2010Meeting.md

 There will be cake.
 http://tinyurl.com/mermtx

-As always, the meeting will be followed by social hour at the [LuckyLab](/LuckyLab).
+As always, the meeting will be followed by social hour at the [[LuckyLab]].